Create Major League Citizens using the values that baseball and softball provide to our youth and families in the inner city of Indianapolis.

 Participation soared in the late 1990s as the program grew to over 500 teams and over 5,000 baseball players throughout Central Indiana.
-But while there was overall success, participations rates were lower in the inner city of Indianapolis.
+While there was overall success, participation rates were lower in the inner city of Indianapolis.
 Many of the urban high school players targeted for support by the IABA stopped playing baseball, and girls’ softball participation was slipping.
 In the early 2000s, the IABA changed its name to Play Ball Indiana (PBI) and began to focus exclusively on the RBI program and urban baseball and softball in Indianapolis.
 Participation quickly rebounded to almost 2,000 participants each year.

 Indy RBI currently operates Jr. RBI youth baseball and softball house recreational leagues (ages 3-12), competitive Sunday Showcase leagues, middle and high school summer leagues, fall leagues, the Indy RBI Winter Academy, and is the local host for Pitch Hit & Run, the official skills competition of Major League Baseball, and the Jr. Home Run Derby.
-Most programming takes place at Forest Manor Park, Christian Park, Garfield Park and Rhodius Park in Indianapolis, as well as Manual and Tech High Schools, and Arlington and Northwest Middle Schools.
+Most programming takes place at Forest Manor Park, Christian Park, Garfield Park, Rhodius Park and Brookside Park in Indianapolis, as well as Manual and Tech High Schools, and Arlington and Northwest Middle Schools.

 We are Indy RBI.
 Let’s play ball!

 We are proud of how far we’ve come over the past 35 years, but we’re just getting started – think big, dream bigger!

 One of our main focuses going forward will be softball, with the hope of doubling participation in three years and the creation of a girls-only RBI Softball Winter Academy.